jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Extra considerations

-Whilst using a native button is a great start, there can be other things to consider.
-Does your button have a suitable accessible name?
+Whilst using a native button is a great start, there are other things to consider.
+Does your button have a suitable accessible name? (especially if it's an icon button).
 If the button has a purpose of taking a person to another page, it should be a link (`<a>`).

+The following links are great resources for helping create a great button (or link).

 * [A complete guide to Links and buttons](https://css-tricks.com/a-complete-guide-to-links-and-buttons/) on CSS-Tricks
 * [Links, Buttons, Submits, and Divs, Oh Hell](https://adrianroselli.com/2016/01/links-buttons-submits-and-divs-oh-hell.html) by Adrian Roselli

-These points are beyond the scope of this article, but the links provided are great resources for helping create a great button (or link).

 ## `<select>`